MarkAdell/my_articles/intro_to_functional_programming/series/part_5.md

-# Yet another introduction to Functional Programming (Part Five)
+# Yet Another Introduction to Functional Programming (Part Five)

 Welcome to the fifth and final part of our series of articles on Functional Programming.
 In the previous part, we discussed First-class functions and Higher-order functions.
 In this part, we will show how we can utilize all the functional programming concepts that we covered within object-oriented programming code.